Catalogue PDF Version

 • Careful reading of texts

-• Effective argumentation and evidence use
+• Effective argumentation and use of evidence

 • Clear writing